Continuous Delivery with GitLab CI and Ansible (part 2)

 PostgreSQL.
 It uses the variables set

-Gitlab provides us with is available under the hostname postgres
+Gitlab provides us with is available under the hostname postgres.
+We

 therefore change the JDBC connection string by selecting a